HTrammel/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 > For this part the weekdays() function may be of some help here.
 Use the dataset with the filled-in missing values for this part.
-> 1. Create a new factor variable in the dataset with two levels  weekday and weekend indicating whether a given date is a weekday or weekend day.
+> 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.
 > 2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
 See the README file in the GitHub repository to see an example of what this plot should look like using simulated data.